fpiantini/fpdocs/content/it/docs/reference/reference-links.md

 ### Markdown

+- [Hugo](https://gohugo.io/documentation/): documentation for the Hugo framework.
+- [Hugo Docsy Theme](https://www.docsy.dev/docs/): documentation for the Hugo Docsy theme used as a template for this site.
-- [DocToc](https://github.com/thlorenz/doctoc): Generates table of contents for markdown files inside local git repository.
+- [DocToc](https://github.com/thlorenz/doctoc): generates table of contents for markdown files inside local git repository.

 ## Hardware Products